Budibase/website/content/blog/alternatives/forms/index.md

 Unlike traditional form builders, with Budibase, you can build forms on top of any data source, with a range of dedicated connectors for SQL and NoSQL databases, REST APIs, Google Sheets, Airtable, and more - as well as a built-in low-code database.

+App-building is centered around our data section.
+We build secure, role-specific views on top of connected data, configure read-and-write permissions, and use these to output forms without writing a single line of custom code.

 You can build forms from scratch or autogenerate forms based on connected data sources - with complete scope for customization.
-We also offer a step-based automation editor with a wide range of configurable triggers and actions.
+We also offer a step-based automation editor with a wide range of configurable triggers and actions, including branching or looping logic for individual steps.

 Uniquely, Budibase offers self-hosted forms across all free and paid plans - alongside our cloud-based platform.
 You can deploy your solutions to your own infrastructure for maximal security.